JimRh/Bitmorpher-Assignment/README.md

 Step 1: Clone the Repository
-Open your terminal and run the following command to clone the repository: git clone https://github.com/JimRh/Bitmorpher-Assignment.git
+Open your terminal and run the following command to clone the repository:

+git clone https://github.com/JimRh/Bitmorpher-Assignment.git

-Navigate to the project directory: cd Bitmorpher-Assignment
+Navigate to the project directory:

+cd Bitmorpher-Assignment

-Step 2: Create and Activate a Virtual Environment Create a virtual environment to keep your project dependencies isolated:
+Step 2: Create and Activate a Virtual Environment

 python -m venv venv: